 If you're the owner of an indoor-outdoor cat, you may be faced with a situation in which your kitty is suddenly missing.
 Even indoor-only cats may slip out the door unexpectedly.
 However, the chances are that your cat did not run away.
 Cats are very territorial (even the neutered ones).
 In fact, they will defend their territory at all costs.
 If driven out by another alpha cat who is bigger and meaner, cats will often seek safety indoors before running away.
 The sad truth is that it's more likely a cat has been unwillingly removed from the area, injured or killed.

 In order to find your cat, consider the possible reasons for his absence.
-However, this is the time to set aside emotions and evaluate the possibilities, with an appropriate action for each.
-Below are several possible scenarios to get you started.
+This is the time to set aside emotions and evaluate the possibilities, with an appropriate action for each.

 There's a possibility that your cat may have been a victim of one of the following scenarios: